JAM-Software/Virtual-TreeView/README.md

+About this port to Firemonkey:

+What is working
+1. It compiles under FMX - this was main task of this pull request.
+2. It draw tree nodes structure with apropiate levels
+3. It draw nodes text with alignment
+4. It draw buttons plus/minus.
+5. It draw tree lines, horizontal lines, vertical lines, full vertical lines (some pixel improvement needed but it work)
+6. it support cliping during cell draw
+7. it support multiple columns but it does not support header drawing

+What is not working yet:
+1. any mouse action like click, drag-drop
+2. clipboard
+3. drawing and supoport of tree border
+4. drawing background
+5. drawing header + point 1.
+6. drawing selection and focus rect

+Current VT is derived from TRectangle.
+Will be good to have it as presented control with appropiate TDataModel.
+This will bring more possibilities like have e.g. 2 tree on the form based on same data.
+One will be i scale 1 second smaller in scale e.g 0.2 as a preview.

 # Virtual-TreeView
 Virtual Treeview is a Delphi treeview control built from ground up.
 Many years of development made it one of the most flexible and advanced tree controls available today.
 Virtual Treeview starts off with the claim to improve many aspects of existing solutions and introduces some new technologies and principles which were not available before.